 SEO is a long-term channel

-While you may not see an immediate impact to putting SEO efforts on hold now, the impact will be felt in the mid to long term when things pick back up; you’ll certainly see the negative effects of a lacklustre SEO effort now in the coming months.
+While you may not see an immediate impact from putting SEO efforts on hold, it will be felt in the mid to long term when things pick back up; you’ll certainly see the negative effects of a lacklustre SEO effort now in the coming months.

 Knowing and understanding your audience